 Tolerance of those of different faiths and beliefs

 - We follow the Notts Agreed Syllabus for RE and use the Jigsaw PSHE Scheme of Work to enhance and support our PSHE teaching.

 - The children visit places of worship that are important to different faiths as part of their religious education curriculum.

 - We have a number of EAL children and actively use school resources to promote their learning and integration into school society.

-- Assemblies and class work promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, sexuality, gender, faith, heritage or race.
+- Assemblies, class work and PSHE lessons promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, sexuality, gender, faith, heritage or race.

 - Assemblies on prejudice and prejudice based bullying are held, as are lessons.

 - We have visitors to assemblies and classes from people of different faiths.